Skip to footer content

 What is jQuery DataTables?

 jQuery DataTables is a lightweight, flexible, and feature-rich jQuery plugin for handling tabular data.
-It offers a wide range of functionalities, such as sorting, searching, pagination, and more, making it an ideal choice for presenting large datasets in a user-friendly manner.
+It offers a wide range of functionalities, such as sorting, searching, and pagination, making it an ideal choice for presenting large datasets in a user-friendly manner.

 Client-Side Processing